 The randomized communication scripts also utilize port 5659

-, but since no services are listening on that port on the firewall VM, the connection fails.
+, but in most cases, since no services are listening on that port on the firewall VM, the connection fails.

 It is important to understanding the underlying network activity.
-If you are unfamiliar with the basics of Internet protocols, network traffic, traffic monitoring and so forth, there are a number of excellent books, white papers, and tutorials, many free over the Internet.
+If Internet protocols, network traffic, monitoring, and similar topics are unfamiliar, there are a number of excellent books, white papers, and tutorials, many free over the Internet.
 Check Appendix C for a modest selection.

 2.3.
 Loading IPFW

 ipfw can be built into the FreeBSD kernel directly, or it can be loaded as a kernel module.
-We will use the ipfw.ko loadable kernel module for most of the examples in this book.
-You can load ipfw as root with the command:
+The ipfw.ko loadable kernel module is used for most of the examples in this book.
+Load ipfw as root with the command:

 Notice the kernel display output - “ipfw2 (+ipv6) initialized, divert loadable, nat loadable, default to deny, logging disabled”.
-This gives a quick summary of this host’s ipfw's capabilities.
-The most important note is "default to deny" which indicates that, by default, the firewall has an immutable rule located at the end of the ruleset that denies all Internet Protocol (IP) traffic.
+This gives a quick summary of this host’s ipfw capabilities.
+The most important to note is "default to deny" which indicates that, by default, the firewall has an immutable rule located at the end of the ruleset that denies all Internet Protocol (IP) traffic.
 This rule depends on how the kernel was configured when it was built.
 By default it is "default to deny".
-However, if you are working on a FreeBSD system where you do not know its provenance, use the ipfw list command to make sure:
+However, when working on a FreeBSD system where its provenance is unknown, use the ipfw list command to make sure:

 # ipfw list 65535 deny ip from any to any #

 Note that this does not mean it denies all network traffic, only traffic that is based on the Internet Protocol (RFC 791), and all of its derivatives (TCP, UDP, ICMP, etc).
-If you had the capability to send and receive non-IP based traffic you could possibly still send and receive it.
-You would need special rules to deny all traffic.
-We will see an example of that later in this book.
+If a hacker had the capability to send and receive non-IP based traffic they could possibly still send and receive it.
+The firewall administrator would need special rules to deny all traffic, similar to the example later in this book.

 To begin the next section, start with the ipfw firewall unloaded: